 So much vegan food your head might explode

 Barcelona is now known as the place in Spain for vegan food but Madrid is right there with ’em.
 You will have no problems eating at a number of places.
 I even saw random places with a vegan option clearly marked on the menu!
-Granted, the food might not be what you are used to; it’s often simple with very little seasoning or spices.
-So you won’t be blown away but you will not starve.
+Granted, the food might not be what you are used to; it’s often simple with little seasoning or spices.
+So you might not be blown away with every meal, but you will not starve.

 One of my favorite meals was the weekend brunch at La Colectiva Café.
 Probably because I got together with three other amazing women and the meal had so many courses.
 I love courses.
 You get tea or coffee, orange juice, a granola yogurt parfait and then the main was a lovely tofu scramble with toast and kimchi.
 This was one of my most expensive meals at 15€ ($21 USD).
 I went back here many times to work on my computer because they have a large basement for that and great matcha lattes.